pvod/machine-learning/README.md

-# machine-learning
+# Machine-Learning
-Basic machine learning in R and Python
+This Repository includes my journey to Data Science learning.
+I have primarily used R and Python to model.

-  Supervised Learning: Regression and Classification.
+⋅⋅*Supervised Learning: Regression and Classification.
-  Unsupervised Learning: Clustering.
+⋅⋅*Unsupervised Learning: Clustering.